ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 	ceph osd crush add {id-or-name} {weight}  [{bucket-type}={bucket-name} ...]

-   You may also decompile the CRUSH map, add the OSD to the device list, add the host as a bucket (if it's not already in the CRUSH map), add the device as an item in the host, assign it a weight, recompile it and set it.
+   You may also decompile the CRUSH map, add the OSD to the device list, add the host as a bucket (if it is not already in the CRUSH map), add the device as an item in the host, assign it a weight, recompile it and set it.
 See `Add/Move an OSD`_ for details.